 60. I was so broke in college that I sometimes had to choose between laundry detergent and breakfast.

 It was All or muffin.

-61. Why do sorority girls walk in groups of 3 or 5?
+61. Why do sorority girls walk in groups of three or five?

 62. As a college girl, I never understood the whole Sorority thing

 It’s all Greek to me.

 63. I decided to surprise my parents by visiting from college unannounced — only to find out they’d taken a vacation and not left the keys behind.
 Not a problem, though, all I have to do is talk to the door lock.

 They always told me “communication is the key.”